hcastillobrian/TextMap/README.md

 For example:

 Members

 {

   John

   {

     DOB{ 11 November 1991 }

   }

   Peter

   {

     DOB{ 1 July 1961 }

   }

 }

-to create the TextMap, you only need to create a instance with the text string of the data.
+To create the TextMap, you only need to create a instance with the text string of the data.

 	String data="Members{  John  {    DOB{ 11 November 1991 }  }  Peter  {    DOB{ 1 July 1961 }  }}";
 	TextMap tmMesh(data);

-to access to any data of the hierarchy you can do it with three differnt methods method 1
+To access to any data of the hierarchy you can do it with three differnt methods
+* method 1

 	TextMap members=data.Get("Members");
-method 2
+* method 2

 	TextMap members=data["Members"];
-method 3
+* method 3

 	TextMap members=data / "Members";

 for example if you want to read the DOB of peter you can do this TextMap peter_dob=data / "Members" / "Peter" / "DOB"